jaehong-yoon93/tensorflow_cnn_tutorial/README.md

     $ python mnist_cnn_ver.py

-This network concists of 2 Convolutional layers and 2 fully-connected layers.
+This network consists of 2 convolutional layers and 2 fully-connected layers.